ronmoneta-tau/neural-fitting/README.md

 </div>

 # Neural Bloch-McConnell Fitting (NBMF)
-In 350 characters: *Quantitative molecular imaging extracts biophysical parameter maps by solving physics-based inverse problems.
+In two phrases: *Quantitative molecular imaging extracts biophysical parameter maps by solving physics-based inverse problems.
 We employ AI-driven methods to address the challenges of dynamic complexity and ill-posedness, enabling rapid and robust estimation scaled to millions of brain voxels.*
 ##
 This repository shares the methods described in our work **"Multi-Parameter Molecular MRI Quantification using Physics-Informed Self-Supervised Learning"**, presented in ISMRM24' ([abstract](https://archive.ismrm.org/2024/4478.html)) and accepted for publication in Communications Physics.
 Also available as a preprint on Arxiv as [abstract](https://arxiv.org/abs/2411.06447), [html full-text](https://arxiv.org/html/2411.06447), [pdf full-text](https://arxiv.org/pdf/2411.06447).